andrerrcosta/Reactive-Microservices-with-Spring/README.md

 You may want to use the docker compose. so i have some notes:
 - Spring-boot buildpacks are not supporting Java14.
 For this reason I put the dockerfiles inside the services.
 You can build the images and run the docker-compose.
-Everything is working.
 - Java14 is not allowing the behaviour of blockhound by default.
 I will not worry about that right now.

 Bugs: